waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## V. Lessons Learned & Self-Correction Archive
 - **External Knowledge:** I must stop making assumptions based on other Pokémon games.
 All mechanical knowledge must be built **exclusively** from verified, in-game observations within Pokémon Crystal.
 - **Data Management as Priority:** Data management (WKG, Map Markers, Notepad) is the highest priority action, to be performed in the same turn a discovery is made, overriding any other planned action.
 Deferring these tasks leads to hallucinations and wasted turns.
-My repeated failures to use `overwrite` on the notepad are a prime example of this failure; I must use precise `replace` and `append` actions instead.
 - **Tool Reliability:** I must ensure my custom tools are flawless.
 When a tool fails, I must immediately redefine it with a more robust script.
 - **Goal Flexibility:** I must be willing to abandon a failing strategy and explore alternatives when progress stalls, rather than becoming fixated on a single approach.
 The Farfetch'd puzzle is a key example; my long-distance pathing was a flawed strategy due to random encounters resetting the puzzle state.
 - **Tile Documentation:** The 'unknown' tile type represents a placeholder for tiles that have not been fully implemented in the game's code, but are still present on the map.
 They are impassable and function as walls.